In this post, you will learn everything you need to know about Nilaveli Beach in 2024.

 However, if your room and booking don’t include it, there are good alternatives for a change (try both and decide which is best for you).

-Cardamon Hotel Nilaveli’s lunches and dinners are okay but a bit too expensive for what they offer.
+Cardamon Hotel Nilaveli’s lunches and dinners are okay, but a bit too expensive for what they offer.

-As mentioned a few lines up, we highly recommend you eat at those 3 restaurants.
-They’re way cheaper and delicious.
+As mentioned a few lines up, we highly recommend you eat at those 3 restaurants we reviewed.

 Overall this hotel is an excellent choice in the area, it was clean (housekeepers clean your room every morning) and the staff was polite and available 24/7 for anything you needed (we’re still in touch with a couple of people from the team).